GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 ### FLEDGE demo {: #demo}

-A walk through of a basic FLEDGE deployment across advertiser and publisher sites is available at [fledge-demo.glitch.me](https://fledge-demo.glitch.me/).
+A walk-through of a basic FLEDGE deployment across advertiser and publisher sites is available at [fledge-demo.glitch.me](https://fledge-demo.glitch.me/).

 <figure>